If you have any questions or feedback, pleasefill out this form

 Introduction

-From Svelte's core principles, it can be understood that Svelte aims to extract necessary information from the compilation process to minimize dynamic overhead.
-The previous article explained how Svelte works from compilation to code generation.
-Today, let's take a look at how the generated code from Svelte works.
+From the core principles of Svelte, it's clear that Svelte aims to extract necessary information during the compilation process to minimize dynamic overhead.
+The previous article explained how Svelte operates from compilation to code generation.
+Today, we'll take a closer look at how the generated code from Svelte works.

 <script>